KartavyaSharma/personal-website-v0/content_scripts/posts/moving-on-from-my-current-cms.md

 Just as I was searching for options, I happened to visit [Emma Goto's](https://twitter.com/emma_goto) [personal website's](https://www.emgoto.com/) code repository.
 To my surprise, she wasn't using any CMS.
 Instead, she wrote a script in JS which allowed her to create a Markdown post and then programmatically inject frontmatter into the file for the parser to read.
 This was ingenious!
 With a traditional Markdown editor, I would have a richer feature set and more control over the source code of my Markdown.
 I took inspiration from Emma's script, and decide to make my own.

-# A Python content management script is born
+# A CLI based Python CMS

 This post is the first created using my Python script to manage content and images on this blog.
 Although I plan to further extend its functionality, it serves its purpose at the moment.